-Whether you’re just getting prepared to start a family or it’s taking a little longer than you expected to conceive, there are steps you can take to give yourself the best possible chance of making your own babies!
+Whether you’re just getting prepared to start a family or it’s taking a little longer than you expected to conceive, there are steps you can take to improve fertility to give yourself the best possible chance of making your own babies!
 Acupuncture for fertility is something to seriously consider.

 There are a number of factors involved.
 Many of us are leaving it later in life before starting a family.
 Environmental factors have a negative impact on our fertility.
 Compared to 50yrs ago, the fertility of both men and women has dropped.

-Treatment with Chinese Medicine for male infertility is much simpler than treatment for female infertility.
-Treatment for males often consists of a single protocol which can be left in place for say 6 months.
-Whereas treatment for females revolve around their individual menstruation.
+Treatment with Chinese Medicine to improve male fertility is much simpler than treatment for female fertility.
+Acupuncture treatment for fertility, for males, often consists of a single protocol which can be left in place for say 6 months.
+Whereas treatments for females revolve around their individual menstruation cycle.

 Menstruation refers to regular and periodic bleeding.
 It generally occurs once a month from menarche at around 14yrs until menopause at around 49yrs.